Poverty reduction: Capital, infrastructure and technology

-Employment and Productivity
+Employment and productivity

 Economic growth has the indirect potential to alleviate poverty, as a result of simultaneous increases in employment opportunities and labour productivity.
 A study by researchers at the Overseas Development Institute (ODI) of 24 countries that experienced growth found that in 18 cases, poverty was alleviated.
 However, employment is no guarantee of escaping poverty.
 The International Labour Organization (ILO) estimates that as many as 40% of workers are poor, not earning enough to keep their families above the $2 a day poverty line.
-For instance, in India most of the chronically poor are wage earners in formal employment owing to the fact that their jobs are insecure and low paid and offer no chance to accumulate wealth to avoid risks.
+For instance, in India most of the chronically poor are wage earners in informal employment as their jobs are insecure and low paid and offer no chance to accumulate wealth to avoid risks.
 This appears to be the result of a negative relationship between employment creation and increased productivity, when a simultaneous positive increase is required to reduced poverty.
 According to the UNRISD, increasing labour productivity appears to have a negative impact on job creation: in the 1960s, a 1% increase in output per worker was associated with a reduction in employment growth of 0.07%, by the first decade of this century the same productivity increase implies reduced employment growth by 0.54%.

 Increases in employment without increases in productivity leads to a rise in the number of "working poor", which is why some experts are now promoting the creation of "quality" and not "quantity" in labour market policies.
 This approach does highlight how higher productivity has helped reduce poverty in East Asia, but the negative impact is beginning to show.
 In Vietnam, for example, employment growth has slowed while productivity growth has continued.
 Furthermore, productivity increases do not always lead to increased wages, as can be seen in the US, where the gap between productivity and wages has been rising since the 1980s.
 The ODI study showed that other sectors were just as important in reducing unemployment, as manufacturing.
 The services sector is most effective at translating productivity growth into employment growth.
 Agriculture provides a safety net for jobs and economic buffer when other sectors are struggling.
 This study suggests a more nuanced understanding of economic growth and quality of life and poverty alleviation.